lucafons/texture-gen/README.md

-A tensorflow implementation of a PSGAN for texture generation
+Implements a Periodic Spatial Generative Adversarial Network for texture generation, as defined by the paper https://arxiv.org/abs/1705.06566.